Soham-Gaonkar/CS_203_Lab03/README.md

 ### Files:
 - **Task2_Lab03.ipynb**: Jupyter notebook for Task 2, containing code for calculating scores related to dataset annotation and inter-annotator agreement.
-- **Task_Explanation.pdf**: Provides a detailed explanation of Task 2, including information on dataset annotation methods and the concept of inter-annotator agreement.
+- **Team7Lab03_Task1&2.pdf**: Provides a detailed explanation of Task 2, including information on dataset annotation methods and the concept of inter-annotator agreement.

 ### Additional Files:
 - **JSON Files**: Various JSON files related to Task 2, containing annotated data that was used to calculate inter-annotator agreement.